DocsInternal-Kore/FlutterKoreSocketPlugin/README.md

       }
 ```

-10) Below method can be used for getting search results
+10) Below method can be used for getting search results with context data(Optional)
 ```
 Future<void> getSearchResults(searchQuery) async {
     platform.setMethodCallHandler((handler) async {